axibase/atsd/changelogs/2016_03/README.md

 ### Issue 3644

-A new Item List type was implemented to load data from property records in ATSD.
+Implemented a new **Item List** type to load data from property records in ATSD.
 This allows automating monitoring and data collection jobs, for example, to TCP-check open ports for a list of containers retrieved by the Docker job.

 ![Figure 3](./Images/Figure3.png)